Cup and saucer from Hasmonea Lwów Jewish Sport Club (1908–1939) – LOVED

 White and blue are the colors of Zionism.

-* Support through Association of the Jewish Historical Institute of Poland, a partner of the "Show your love" project and one of the co-founders of the POLIN Museum.
+Association of the Jewish Historical Institute of Poland is a partner of the "Show your love" project and one of the co-founders of the POLIN Museum.
 The Association is a Polish non-profit organization.